 The availability of rapid prototyping and other new technologies has made hardware-based projects a lot more accessible.
 You don’t have to be a large entity or corporation in order to experiment with your own hardware.
 In fact, the entry barriers to hardware innovations are relatively low with the resources available to today’s inventors.

-In order to have a fruitful and successful project, you need to plan for your hardware project carefully.
+In order to have a fruitful and successful project, you need to plan your hardware project carefully.
 There are a few potential challenges to anticipate and preparations to be made as you plan for your own hardware project, and we are going to review some tips and tricks to get you started in this article.

 Set Clear Goals